chhatrachhorm/learn-container/README.md

 docker logs <container_id>
 ```

-## how to build docker container from docker file
+## How to build docker container from docker file
 ```bash
 # build one time of the image of that tag
 docker build --tag dockerfile-demo-container:1.0 ./dockerfile-demo